Updated: Jun 8

 NGC 957 is much smaller and really isn't that impressive looking, but it is always nice to add an extra deep sky object in your image if you can!

 We imaged the Double Cluster after spending three hours on the Bubble Nebula (NGC 7635).
-We decided to switch to this new target because our telescope was reaching the point of needing a Meridian flip and we decided to end it there for the Bubble.
-Sadly, right after this point, either our guiding decided it was done for the night and refused to work.
+We decided to switch to this new target because our telescope was reaching the Meridian and was about to do a Meridian flip, so we decided to end it there for the Bubble.
+Sadly, right after this point, our guiding decided it was done for the night and refused to work.
 We had no choice but to image this target unguided.

 NGC 869 & NGC 884 (LRGB), with the ASI 1600MM